getgauge/documentation/ide_support/intellij_idea.md

 ## Installation
 * Follow the [Download and install instructions](http://www.jetbrains.com/idea/webhelp/installing-updating-and-uninstalling-repository-plugins.html#d645926e261) to get the gauge idea plugin from jetbrains plugin repository.
-* The plugin can also be downloaded from the [gauge plugin home](http://plugins.jetbrains.com/plugin/7535) and installed manually,
+* The plugin can also be downloaded from the [gauge plugin home](http://plugins.jetbrains.com/plugin/7535) and installed manually.

 ##Features: